Does Sunscreen Prevent Tanning?

 Can You Still Tan with SPF 50?

-The higher SPF your sunscreen is, the more sun protection you’ll get.
-So does SPF 50 sunscreen prevent tanning?
-Technically, yes.
+The higher SPF your sunscreen is, the more sun protection you’ll get, which means a higher SPF does prevent tanning.

 Why It’s Essential to Wear Sunscreen